 Development of Methodology for RTI Implementation

-During the summer of 2018, the Centre for Law and Democracy (CLD) has been working closely with the Information Commissions of Khyber Pakhtunkhwa and Punjab provinces in Pakistan to develop a sophisticated methodology for assessing the quality of implementation of right to information (RTI) laws.
-Although the methodology is being designed in Pakistan, it will be easy to adapt it for other jurisdictions.
+During the summer of 2018, the Centre for Law and Democracy (CLD) worked closely with the Information Commissions of Khyber Pakhtunkhwa and Punjab provinces in Pakistan to develop a sophisticated methodology for assessing the quality of implementation of right to information (RTI) laws.
+Although the methodology was designed in Pakistan, it easily adaptable to other jurisdictions.
+Other right to information work that CLD has undertaken in Pakistan includes providing advice on the drafts of standard processes for answering to information requests and pro-active informative disclosure.

 Right to Information Project